thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'Click on the row with the device name in the "Entities" widget.
 The action will be executed, and the owner of the selected device will be displayed in the "Device Owner" widget;'
     1:
         image: /images/user-guide/ui/alias/asset-type-3-pe.png
-        title: 'Add an Entity table widget that will display a list of devices is created.'
+        title: 'The Entity table widget that will display a list of assets whose asset profile is "buildings" and whose name starts with “Build” is created.'